donofden/donofden.github.io/_posts/2019-09-19-golang-structs.md

 ## Defined

-Type Declaration: Which we discussed in struck.
+Type Declaration: Which we discussed in Structs.

 ![blog-head-image](/images/doc/golang-type-1.png)